 It's an odd name – as you're not actually investing anything.
 With investments, you normally take some risk, such as buying shares where the value can go up or down.
 But, in this bond, you're just saving and getting interest on those savings.

 Plus, the term 'bond' makes this sound more complex than it is – bonds can be many things.
-However, in this case all the name means is that it's a fixed-rate savings account, so you get a guaranteed rate for a set time and your cash is locked away.
+However, in this case all the name means is that it's a fixed-rate savings account, so you get a guaranteed rate for a set time and your cash is (sort of) locked away.

 Its rate smashes other fixed savings, but bank accounts may beat it